protontypes/open-sustainable-technology/README.md

 - [OpenDCS](https://github.com/opendcs/opendcs) - Open Data Collection System for Hydro/Meteorologic Data.
 - [Hydrocron](https://github.com/podaac/hydrocron) - An API that repackages hydrology datasets from the Surface Water and Ocean Topography satellite into formats that make time-series analysis easier.
 - [EPyGrAM](https://github.com/UMR-CNRM/EPyGrAM) - Enhanced Python for Graphics and Analysis of Meteorological fields.
+- [Hydropandas](https://github.com/ArtesiaWater/hydropandas) - A Python package for reading, analyzing, and writing hydrological time series from a pandas DataFrame, with all of its wonderful features, and extended with custom methods and attributes related to hydrological time series.

 ## Atmosphere
 ### Atmospheric Composition and Dynamics